caracal-pipeline/caracal-docs/sphinx/manual/reduction/crosscal/index.rst

 Users can set the following parameters:

 * Field to use (*field*).
-This can be the field number or name as it appears in the metadata, or the field code within MeerKATHI ("fcal", "bpcal", "gcal"; field codes are set by the :ref:`observation_config` worker).
+This can be the field number or name as it appears in the metadata, or the field code within Caracal ("fcal", "bpcal", "gcal"; field codes are set by the :ref:`observation_config` worker).
 Multiple fields can be used for the delay calibration.
 * Solution time interval (*solint*).
 Set this to 'inf' for time-independent delays.
 Note that for fully time-independent delays you may need to set the *combine* option below to an appropriate value.